 Following the Government guidance on measures to reduce the transmission of coronavirus (COVID-19), the council meeting rooms will have very limited capacity.
 With this in mind, we will be giving priority to those members of the public who have registered to speak to attend the meetings in person in the office buildings, if they wish (we will still be offering to those members of the public that are not comfortable in attending, the options to either join the meeting remotely via the use of Zoom to read out their statements or for their statements to be read out by a Governance and Democracy Case Manager).
 Please can we urge all members of the public who are only interested in listening to the debate to view our live webcasts from the safety of their own home to help prevent the transmission of coronavirus (COVID-19).

 Guidelines to follow

 If you would like to speak at a planning meeting, you will need to submit your request to a member of the Governance Team in advance of the meeting.
-You can request to speak at a meeting by telephoning 01823 219735 or emailing your full name, the agenda item, whether you are for or against the application along with your statement to the Governance Team using email@example.com
+You can request to speak at a meeting by telephoning 01823 219735 or emailing your full name, application number and whether you are in support for or against the application along with your statement to the Governance Team using email@example.com.

 The Governance and Democracy Case Manager will take the details of your statement and will distribute them to the Committee prior to the meeting.
 The Chair will then invite you to speak after the Planning Officer has presented their report for the application you wish to speak on.
 Speaking is limited to three minutes.
 You can only speak to the Committee once.
 If there are a group of people attending to speak about a particular item then a representative should be chosen to speak on behalf of the group.